salamatburj/machine_learning/README.md

 # machine_learning
-Machine Learning by Andrew Ng
+Machine Learning by Andrew Ng.
+Solutions for assignments